eugene-cp/GettingAndCleaningDataProject/README.md

 8. Cleand up the column names to be more readable in the extracted data set.
 9. Transformed the ACTIVITY field to use descriptive names as defined in /data/UCI HAR Dataset/activity_labels.txt.
 10. Saved the tidy dataset to /data/analysis/HAR Dataset - Tidy.csv
-11. Created a second tidy dataset with the average of each variable for ech activity and each subject and saved it to /data/analysis/HAR Dataset - Summarized by Activey and Subject.csv
+11. Created a second tidy dataset with the average of each variable for ech activity and each subject and saved it to /data/analysis/HAR Dataset - Summarized by Activity and Subject.csv

 ## Environment:
 - RStudio v1.1.463 - Windows